 Almond Surfboards & Designs mixes glowing customer reviews with news, local events, behind the scenes on their products, and product / promotional announcements.

 Are you lucky enough to have products used by celebrities?
 For those with paparazzi-like photography skills or access to a freelancer who does, getting snaps of celebrities using the products you sell can be a great way to make your blog content a sensation.

 Jane Motorcycles’ latest blog post features a celeb in one of their jackets.
-Even if you can’t capture the shot yourself, or pay Getty Images for a stock photo, you may luck out if you follow hashtags and keywords related to your products.
-If a celeb post about your product publicly on Instagram or another social network, you can embed that post into your blog to create celebrity-themed posts.
+If you can’t capture the shot yourself, you may luck out if you follow relevant product hashtags.
+If a celeb post about your product publicly, embed that post into your blog to create celebrity-themed posts.

 As you can see, there are lots of ways that you can create a blog that is unique because of your brand’s approach to the products you sell and the market to which you sell.
 Your blog design can easily be enhanced on Shopify.
-Consider getting inspiration from other ecommerce stores similar to yours and start blogging to boost your online marketing today!
+Consider getting blog design inspiration from other ecommerce stores similar to yours.
+And start blogging to boost your online marketing today!

 Want to learn more?

 - Ecommerce Blogging: Everything You Need to Know

 - 6 Stores with Stunning Product Pages